Slip Silpin’ Away

 October 4, 2011

 Every time I visit an art gallery for CTMQ purposes, I promise myself to write about it before the exhibition ends.
 That way, the websites and materials available to help me write the story would still be accessible.
+(LOL, you didn’t think it was for YOU, did you?)
 And since art galleries, especially ones at colleges, often change exhibits wholesale, this is pretty important.

 But I’ve been slacking and am writing up my visit to the Silpe Gallery just shy of a year later.
 But I justify it by noting that college art gallery pages are pretty much meaningless no matter what since what I experienced won’t be what you’ll ever experience there.
 Y’know?